stuartellis/stuartellis-site-hugo/content/articles/python-development-windows.md

 # Choosing a Code Editor or IDE #

+ My preferred text editor on Windows is currently [Visual Studio Code](https://code.visualstudio.com).
+It is easy to use, and will automatically offer to download Python support the first time that you open a Python file.
+You may also consider [Atom](https://atom.io/), which is a high-quality editor that is designed to be customised, or [Notepad++](https://notepad-plus-plus.org/) for older computers with limited resources.
+All of these editors are free.

- My preferred text editor on Windows is [Visual Studio Code](https://code.visualstudio.com), but there are plenty of others.
-If you want a full IDE, consider the [Wingware IDE](http://www.wingware.com/), or using the free Eclipse IDE with the [PyDev](http://www.pydev.org/) extension.
+ If you would like to use a full IDE, consider the [Wing IDE](http://www.wingware.com/), which is proprietary, or using the free Eclipse IDE with the [PyDev](http://www.pydev.org/) extension.

 # Accessing Databases #